raoul361/WorkFromHome/README.md

 On the diagram, the red line represents the USB cable that I switch between computers to move the camera/mic.
 This means I don't need to move/rewire both of them every time I need to change.

 # Issues
 - Cameras are usually driver-less - but need to be configured/setup every time you reboot or reconnect them.
-There is software, but we can't install this
+There is software, but we can't install this.
 - On my home PC I use software to control the camera and blur/replace background image.
 This works MUCH better than the stuff in Microsoft Teams or Zoom, but can't be run on our laptops due to restrictions.
 Worth investigating if you do more than work calls.
 - Mechanical keyboard does make some noise, but is soooo good
+- Microsoft Teams is really problematic with external hardware (mic and cameras).
+See this on setting ***Exclusive*** mode for audio. https://www.sweetwater.com/sweetcare/articles/how-to-disable-exclusive-mode-in-windows-sound-settings/